learn-co-curriculum/phase-1-how-the-web-works/README.md

 + 400's - error
 + 500's - server error

-There are a numnber of other status codes and it's good to get familiar with them.
+There are a number of other status codes and it's good to get familiar with them.
 You can see a full [list of status codes on Wikipedia][codes].

 [codes]: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes